lyonsco/hello-world/README.md

 # hello-world
-I am realtively new to programming and just getting acquainted with GitHub!
+I am relatively new to programming and am just getting acquainted with GitHub!